acmbo/ArduinoPersonalClimate/README.md

 The projects consisted of a hardware implementation with an Arduino micro controller with a compatible programm and a additional monitor for plotting the incoming data from the Arduino on a computer system.
-A major part of the project was ti implement a PDI-Controller for controlling either a fan or a heating rod to warm the body.
+A major part of the project was to implement a PDI-Controller for controlling either a fan or a heating rod to warm the body.

 ## The PID-controller